matthew00121/final_project/README.md

 <br/><br/>

-## Analysis 7: In 2018, what were the top counties with the highest number of total African American applicants, admits, and enrollees?
+## Analysis 7: In 2018, what were the top counties with the highest number of total African American applicants, admits and enrollees?

 1. Create a pivot table with “Year” as the first row, followed by “County/State/Territory” as the next row.
 Set “African American” as the column.
 Summarize by “SUM.” <br/>!['Analysis 7', 'Analysis 7'](/28.jpg)
 2. Make sure to look at 2018 category.
-Feel free to minize the 2012, 2013, 2014, 2015, 2016, 2017, 2019, 2020, 2021, and 2022 categories.
+Feel free to minize the 2012, 2013, 2014, 2015, 2016, 2017, 2019, 2020, 2021 and 2022 categories.
 3. Copy and paste without formatting the values from 2018 to a new sheet.
-4. Sort the column “SUM of African American” from Z → A to find the county with the highest number of total African American applicants, admits, and enrollees.<br/>
+4. Sort the column “SUM of African American” from Z → A to find the county with the highest number of total African American applicants, admits and enrollees.<br/>
 !['Analysis 7', 'Analysis 7'](/31.jpg)
 ###   _As shown, Los Angeles County had the highest number of total African American applicants, admits, and enrollees.
 This is followed by Alameda County (at 205 students) and San Diego County (at 125 students)._